| April 23, 2008 |

 Inclusion Criteria:

-- Written informed consent obtained from the subject prior to any study-related procedures and study product administration
+- Written informed consent obtained from the participant prior to any study-related procedures and study product administration

-- Diagnosis of definite or probable MMN based on the criteria of the American Association of Electrodiagnostic Medicine (AAEM).
-Diagnosis can be based on chart records. a) Hand grip (finger flexor) weakness of MRC grade 4 or less at onset or appearing prior to screening; b) Documented electrophysiological evidence of at least one site with conduction block with definite (50%) or probable (30%) reduction in area-under-the-curve (AUC) of the compound muscle action potential; c) No upper motor signs; d) No bulbar or cranial signs or symptoms; e) No clinically identifiable sensory abnormalities.
+- Diagnosis of definite or probable MMN based on the criteria of the American Association of Electrodiagnostic Medicine (AAEM) (Olney et al., 2003, see Section 15.1 for the full length publication).
+Conduction block can be identified by a drop in amplitude.
+Diagnosis can be based on chart records a) Hand grip (finger flexor) weakness of Medical Research Council (MRC) grade 4 or less at disease onset or appearing prior to screening; b) No upper motor signs c) No bulbar or cranial signs or symptoms; d) No clinically identifiable sensory abnormalities

-- Must be on a stable regimen of IGIV for at least 3 months prior to enrollment
+- Must be on a stable regimen of IGIV for at least 3 months prior to first study product administration

 - Treatment interval with IGIV of 2 to 5 weeks (+/- 3 days)

-- Dose of IGIV to be 0.5 to 2.0 grams per kilogram bodyweight and infusion cycle
+- Dose of IGIV to be 0.4 to 2.0 g per kg BW and infusion cycle

-- Subjects are adults, male or female, at least 18 years of age
+- Participants are adults, male or female, at least 18 years of age

 - If female and capable of bearing children - have a negative urine pregnancy test result at enrollment and agree to employ adequate birth control measures for the duration of the study